Saurav-S-Purushothaman/vaugan-emacs-theme/README.md

 # Vaugan #

-This Emacs theme, Vaugan, is a vaugan color inspired theme for programmers who prefer a clean and focused coding environment.
-Inspired by the calming warmth of the color Vaugan, this theme strips away unnecessary colors, doesn't tries to make your editor look like a fruit salad, allowing your attention to stay sharp on the code itself.
+This Emacs theme, Vaugan, is a vaugan color inspired from iterm colors theme for programmers who prefer a clean and focused coding environment.

 # Screenshot #